davidsbatista/davidsbatista.net/_posts/2023-09-15-Generative_AI_LLMs-Coursera.md

 	- soft prompt
 		a set of trainable tokens that are added to a prompt and whose values are updated during additional training to improve performance on specific tasks

-### Laboratory Exercises

-You just run code nothing is expected - although you can play around with the parameters

 ### Reading material